petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service.md

 ## Core Database Settings and User Management Variables

 These environment variables influence core settings for the database and the main users that access it.
-They are already created for you during project provisioning, and you should only need to change them if you have very specific requirements.
+They are already created for you during project provisioning.
+Change them only if you have specific requirements.

 Values starting with `LCP_SECRET` are secret variables exposed to the Liferay, backup, and database services.